 Children make sense of their world and learn big ideas by using common everyday objects for experimentation.
 Connections are made, enthusiasm for STEM grows and lasting memories formed.
 We nurture lifelong learners through interactive assemblies and hands-on experiences.

-Our 45 minute assemblies translate standards to practices with the CA Next Generation Science Standards.
+Our assemblies translate standards to practices with the CA Next Generation Science Standards (CA NGSS) and STEM.

-The students will improve their understanding of science principles with multiple hands-on activities.
+The students will improve their understanding of science principles with multiple hands-on science activities.

-Family Science provides a better understanding of science concepts and their practical applications.
+Family Science provides a better understanding of science concepts and their practical applications in a fun learning environment.

 I can’t wait to show my family all the neat things I’ve learned today